Kentucky : Safety by City

 The errant mix of colors makes Main Street that much more charming.

-Parts of it feel like walking through a Normal Rockwell photo.
+Parts of it feel like walking through a Norman Rockwell photo.

 Exploring this region will take you through distilleries, wineries, a historic but fully-functioning mill, and the rolling hills of bluegrass country.